Kentucky Mortgage Assistance for Unemployed Homeowners

 You are not eligible for assistance through UBP if one of the below conditions applies to you.

-- Your job loss or income reduction was due to divorce, death, or medical reasons.
+- Your job loss or income reduction was due to divorce, death, or short-term disability.

 - You have been convicted of felony larceny, theft, fraud, forgery, money laundering, or tax evasion in connection with a mortgage or real estate transaction within the last ten years.